nextcloud/spreed/docs/api-v1.md

     field | type | Description
     ------|------|------------
-    `password` | string | Optional: Password is only required for users which are of type `4` or `5` and only when the room has `hasPassword` set to true.
+    `password` | string | Optional: Password is only required for users which are of type `4` or `5` and only when the conversation has `hasPassword` set to true.

 * Response:
     - Header:
         + `200 OK`
         + `403 Forbidden` When the password is required and didn't match
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant

     - Data: